instantlinux/desviar/README.md

 This is a Ruby-based app server built on Sinatra to create preauthorized time-limited, random URIs used in devops deployment scripts or in web applications such as confirmation emails.
+Your scenario is that you have a database, repository or webserver (possibly behind a firewall) that needs to stay both hidden and secure, but you need to provide a means for a script to invoke an API call or for a remote user to click a direct link to fetch a specific item from its hidden source without presenting credentials.

 It operates similarly to TinyURL or the Amazon S3 temporary-URI
 feature: provide the tool with the URI to an existing secure resource,